Facebook's Zuckerberg says mobile first priority

 As Facebook collects more information about its users, such as location data, Facebook will be able to offer more relevant mobile ads, executives said.

-Facebook aims to raise about $10.6 billion via its initial public offering, dwarfing the coming-out parties of tech companies like Google Inc (GOOG.O) and granting it a market value of up to $96 billion - rivaling Amazon.com Inc's (AMZN.O).
+Facebook aims to raise about $10.6 billion via its initial public offering, dwarfing the coming-out parties of tech companies like Google Inc and granting it a market value of up to $96 billion - rivaling Amazon.com Inc's.

 On Thursday, a source close to the process told Reuters its IPO was already oversubscribed, a week before final pricing.